 Important: A probe request does not precipitate a continuous status update of that object by the big3d process.
 The big3d process will only broadcast the current probe status once in response to each gtmd-initiated probe request.
 Configuring multiple Probe Attempts for monitors that support it does not change this behavior: A single response to the probe request is derived from the results of the probe.
 Once the big3d process has broadcast its response to the probe request, the big3d process will delete all information related to that probe request.
 In order to receive an updated status from the big3d process, the gtmd process must issue a new probe request regarding the object.

-The available BIG-IP GTM monitor timers are defined as follows:
+The available BIG-IP DNS monitor timers are defined as follows:

-Note: You must configure a Timeout value for all BIG-IP GTM monitor types.
+Note: You must configure a Timeout value for all BIG-IP DNS monitor types.

-Note: You must configure a Probe Timeout value for all BIG-IP GTM monitor types except for the BIG-IP and BIG-IP Link monitor types.
+Note: You must configure a Probe Timeout value for all BIG-IP DNS monitor types except for the BIG-IP and BIG-IP Link monitor types.

 Note: You can configure a Probe Attempts value only for the following monitor types: Gateway ICMP, SNMP, SNMP Link, TCP Half Open, and UDP.
 All other monitor types are hardcoded to one probe attempt.
-However, in BIG-IP GTM 10.0.0 and later, if you set the Ignore Down Response setting to Yes (in the Advanced monitor settings), BIG-IP GTM system will wait until the monitor timeout has expired before marking the object Unavailable, rather than marking the object Unavailable immediately.
+However, in version 10.0.0 and later, if you set the Ignore Down Response setting to Yes (in the Advanced monitor settings), the system will wait until the monitor timeout has expired before marking the object Unavailable, rather than marking the object Unavailable immediately.

 Note: You can configure a Probe Interval value only for monitor types which allow configuration of the Probe Attempts value: Gateway ICMP, SNMP, SNMP Link, TCP Half Open, and UDP.